Enrollment at Copper Mountain College

 Once a class is full, the next person trying to enroll will become the first person on the wait list and be the first person to be offered a seat in the class if someone drops or becomes an "instructor drop" for non-attendance.
 Coyote Tracks (student database) tracks who is next in line to be offered the open seat in the class.

-In order to be wait listed in a class, you must provide Admissions & Records with an updated email address.
-If you are the first person on the wait list and a seat becomes available, you will be notified via email, you will then have 24 hours, until the end of the business day, to come into Admissions & Records and register for that class.
+In order to be wait listed in a class, you must have a campus email address via the MyCMC portal.
+If you are the first person on the wait list and a seat becomes available, you will be notified via email, you will then have until the end of the business day, to come into Admissions & Records and register for that class or you can register for the class online through the MyCMC portal until 11:59 pm if no holds are on your student account.
 There are no exceptions to this rule.

 Students cannot "crash" a class!
 This is why we have wait listing.